ADGEfficiency/energy-py-linear/README.md

 The asset API allows optimizing a single asset at once.

-We can dispatch an electric battery operating in wholesale price arbitrage using `epl.Battery`:
+We can optimize an electric battery operating in wholesale price arbitrage using `epl.Battery`:

 ```python
 import energypylinear as epl